 Your accountant is your high-level expert.
 An accountant’s responsibilities usually include:

 - Provide long-term business planning and tax-consulting advice

 - Use your bookkeeping data to file tax returns and other official reports

 Whether you decide to bring a bookkeeper on board as a full-time employee or use a consulting service, be sure to investigate your candidates carefully.
 After all, they will have access to confidential data and could have a significant impact on the success or failure of your small business.

-A bookkeeping company which offers cloud-based accounting software can make your life even easier.
-Xendoo integrates with Xero accounting software to provide small businesses with real time numbers.
+A bookkeeping company that offers cloud-based accounting software can make your life even easier.
+Xendoo integrates with Xero accounting software to provide small businesses with real-time numbers.
 Accounting, on the cloud.